-Sensitivity analysis was performed to determine the impact that alternate values for key operational parameters would have on the delivered cost presented as the 2019 SOT Design for IDL.
+Sensitivity analysis was performed to determine the impact that alternate values for key operational parameters would have on the delivered cost presented as the 2020 SOT Design for IDL.
 The feedstock utilized in the final design required only minimal processing in order to be suitable for use in conversion.
 This resulted in a set of relatively few model parameters that were considered to potentially have impact on the final delivered price.
 Model parameters were chosen that could be variable or could cause variability in the preprocessing operations and ultimately cost.
-The final set of sensitivity parameters consisted of the final ash content of the material, the throughput of the chipper at the roadside, the energy consumption of the chipper at the biorefinery.
-Each of the equipment parameters were varied based on variation seen in the processes, based on literature, from the values that were used in the final model run (Cao et al., 2007; Spinelli et al., 2012; Thompson et al. 2013).
+The final set of sensitivity parameters consisted of the final ash content of the material, the throughput of the chipper at the roadside, the energy consumption of the chipper at the roadside, the dryer throughput at the biorefinery, and the energy consumption of the dryer at the biorefinery.
+Each of the equipment parameters were varied based on variation seen in the processes, based on literature, from the values that were used in the final model run (Cao et al. 2007, Spinelli et al. 2012, Thompson et al. 2013).
 The values used are presented in Table 4.